 Pack a picnic lunch with your favorite foods and find the perfect spot in a secluded section of the park away from the crowds after spending time on the hiking trails.
 You can spend the whole day here are a couple.

-2. Take a Date to San Diego Zoo or Safari Park
+2. Take a Date to the San Diego Zoo or Safari Park

-Impress a date by booking one of the tours with up-close animal encounters and lunch or dinner at Albert’s, the fine dining restaurant at the Zoo.
+Impress a date by booking one of the tours with up-close animal encounters and lunch or dinner at Albert’s, the fine dining restaurant at the Zoo where many tables have a great view.
 Or, simply enjoy visiting your favorite monkeys, lions, koalas, or whatever else suits your fancy without a little one tugging at you.

 You can also sleep under the stars with the sounds of resident animals nearby at the Safari Park during a Roar and Snore Safari.